Rand Stats

 That is:

-1. New cells are indicated with a line starting with with two dashes and a space ("-- ") by the type of cell mark the division.
-(Other dashes like "─" can be used instead of a double dash)
+1. New cells are indicated with a line starting with two dashes and a space ("-- ") folowed by the type of the cell.
+(Other similar unicode dashes like "─" can also be used)

 2. The type of the cell should be a single word with alphanumeric characters.